Last Updated on February 22, 2024 by Lori Walker

-Finding white spots on bread can raise immediate concerns.
-Is it mold or merely residual flour from the baking process?
-I’ve had moments of curiosity, wondering if those specks were signs of mold or just remnants of flour.
+Discovering white spots on bread can cause immediate worry.
+Is it mold or simply leftover flour from baking?
+I have had times where I have been curious, wondering if those dots were indications of mold or just traces of flour.

 Being able to distinguish between the two is crucial for safety and ensuring the quality of our meals.